billkarsh/SpikeGLX/Markdown/Manual-Text.md

 > You can edit these files in any text editor if you prefer.
 You can change channel name strings too (shh).

+> You can also change the channel map from the Graphs window by right-clicking on the graphs area and selecting `Edit Channel Order...`.

 ## Save

 ### Save Channel Subsets